a-dixon/typst-dhbw-mannheim-template/chapters/01-Introduction.typ

 As for bibliography / reference listing, you may decide whether to use "Hayagriva", a yaml-based format format designed for Typst or BibTeX (`.bib`) format, which is _well supported by other platforms and tooling_ since it is commonly used by LaTeX.
+You may use the Zotero `zotero-better-bibtex` extension for automatic synchronization.
 To switch between bibliography formats, change the above to the following:

 #figure(```typ
   #show: thesis.with(
     ...
     bibliography_path = "literature.bib", // or literature.yml for Hayagriva
+    customized_ieee_citations = true, // default
   )
   ```, kind: "code", supplement: "Code example",
   caption: [Code example on how to use different bibliography formats with this template]
 )

+By default, this template displayes ISBNs in the Bibliography.
+If no DOI is known, the ISBN is shown instead, and as a fallback the URL if available.
+This deviates from the normal/usual IEEE citation style.
+Do disable this behaiviour and use the normal IEEE,
+set ```typ customized_ieee_citations = false```.

 == Proposed Structure